rspindel/csscaffold/README.markdown

 Any css files within this css directory will now be parsed by Scaffold automatically.
 Have a look through the demos in examples/ to get a basic understanding of its different features and read the wiki.

+##Examples and Tests

+You can have a look at some working examples in the [CSScaffold templates and tests](http://github.com/anthonyshort/csscaffold-templates/tree/master) project.

 ##Available Plugins

 Some of the plugins available are: